aliyun/terraform-provider-alicloud/website/docs/r/fc_custom_domain.html.markdown

 ## Import

-Function Compute custom domain can be imported using the name, e.g.
+Function Compute custom domain can be imported using the id or the domain name, e.g.

 ```
 $ terraform import alicloud_fc_custom_domain.foo my-fc-custom-domain